 Then, like the good ol’ days, start carving your smaller pumpkin making a hole large enough to hold a jar or flower frog.

-Clean out the insides and reserve seeds for roasting, if you like.
+In addition, clean out the insides and reserve seeds for roasting, if you like.
 They’re delicious and nutritious…mmmm.

 Once your pumpkin is carved you can run a dry test to see how they sit stacked together.